|

 108.

-He left Dayton where he stood and slowly returned to his desk where he
+Hitler left Dayton where he stood, slowly strolled back his desk and

 109.